supercid/techdocs-wiki-tmp/GraphQL:-The-Playground.md

 Start exploring Nosto's GraphQL API on your account.
 GraphiQL is an in-browser IDE for exploring GraphQL.
+You don't need any access for using the GraphiQL Explorer.

+Toy around, use the API and when you'd like API access to the endpoint for use through a library such as Apollo, please contact support.

 Use the embedded GraphiQL explorer below to run queries.
 The GraphiQL Explorer is accessible at https://my.nosto.com/account-id/graphql